mwisechacha/shescreen-ds/README.md

 # Cervical Cancer Risk Assessment

 To run the notebook:
-Install miniconda or download the .ipynb file and run it google colab
+Install miniconda or download the .ipynb file and run it google colab ~ capiche?